 The Plan will be updated regularly to provide desired recreational experiences for a variety of users while addressing environmental and cultural resources, and general maintenance concerns.
 Currently, Town of Blue River trails will be limited to non-motorized recreational uses to avoid and minimize user conflicts.
 In addition to Town staff, volunteer projects will be organized for work in the Town of Blue River.
-Such efforts assist with necessary maintenance community open space and trails.
 More specifically this document is intended to:

-- 1) Provide a comprehensive plan for public recreational trail network for the Town of Blue River residents. - 2) Outline a functioning residential access or commuting trail network that connects efficiently with other modes of transportation (e.g. Town roads, Highway 9, and authorized trailhead parking). - 3) Partner proactively with the USFS on the maintenance of existing trails; rehabilitation, restoration, re-routing or abandonment of unsustainable trails; and the development of new trails on National Forest lands surrounding the Town of Blue River. - 4) Identify important trail-based recreation opportunities and facilities to enhance recreational opportunities in Town and the surrounding areas. - 5) Balance trail use and access within residential communities and important open space lands to minimize negative impacts due to increased recreational uses. - 6) Design and implement a wayfinding and signage program that orients trail users to designated trail and open space lands while respecting private lands and is branded and linked with the Town of Blue River. - 7) Identify important trail portals and trailheads and access locations to facilitate recreational and commuting uses. - 8) Identify important open space lands that are environmental sensitive and contribute to the Town's quality of life and rural mountain character. - 9) Utilize creative protection techniques to preserve and protect the Town's significant and threatened open spaces. - 10) Provide public access to cultural and geographic landmarks such as the Blue River, Goose Pasture Tarn and Town Park(s). - 11) Develop an action implementation schedule that Identifies and prioritizes open space and trails projects on an annual basis. - 12) Honor and respect private property rights associated with public use on and adjacent to private lands.
+1) Provide a comprehensive plan for public recreational trail network for the Town of Blue River residents.

+- Outline a functioning residential access or commuting trail network that connects efficiently with other modes of transportation (e.g. Town roads, Highway 9, and authorized trailhead parking). - Partner proactively with the USFS on the maintenance of existing trails; rehabilitation, restoration, re-routing or abandonment of unsustainable trails; and the development of new trails on National Forest lands surrounding the Town of Blue River. - 4) Identify important trail-based recreation opportunities and facilities to enhance recreational opportunities in Town and the surrounding areas. - 5) Balance trail use and access within residential communities and important open space lands to minimize negative impacts due to increased recreational uses. - 6) Design and implement a wayfinding and signage program that orients trail users to designated trail and open space lands while respecting private lands and is branded and linked with the Town of Blue River. - 7) Identify important trail portals and trailheads and access locations to facilitate recreational and commuting uses. - 8) Identify important open space lands that are environmentally sensitive and contribute to the Town's quality of life and rural mountain character. - 9) Utilize creative protection techniques to preserve and protect the Town's significant and threatened open spaces. - 10) Provide public access to cultural and geographic landmarks such as the Blue River, Goose Pasture Tarn and Town Park(s). - 11) Develop an action implementation schedule that identifies and prioritizes open space and trails projects on an annual basis. - 12) Honor and respect private property rights associated with public use on and adjacent to private lands.

 This Plan is a targeted document that outlines specific existing and proposed open space and trails resources that the Town would like to secure or create.
-Broader community goals and directives can be found in the Town of Blue River Comprehensive Master Plan and Capital Improvements Plan, located at https://townofblueriver.colorado.gov/community/committees/blue-river-open-space-trails-committee.
-Specific trail construction guidelines are found in Appendix B: Design Standards
+Broader community goals and directives can be found in the Town of Blue River Comprehensive Master Plan and Capital Improvements Plan, located at https://townofblueriver.colorado.gov/town-plans.
+Specific trail construction guidelines are found in Appendix B - Trail Design Standards.